 Before starting the building process, I designed a 3D prototype in Rhinoceros 3D in order to understand the optimal dimensions for the exercise machine (Figure 1.1).
 For the building process, I analysed the structure of an existing rowing machine and measured the length of each component with a tape measure.
 Then, a pipe cutter was used to dismantle the machine and cut the parts to fit the dimensions of the prototype in Rhinoceros 3D (Figures 1.2, 1.3).
-I used an arc welder to reassemble the machine with additional parts, such as a backrest that could be used to work on the abdomen and a handle that could be used to work the arms (Figure 1.4).
+I used an arc welder to reassemble the machine with additional parts from a Foundry and Machine Shop, such as a backrest that could be used to work on the abdomen and a handle that could be used to work the arms (Figure 1.4).
 Then I tested the machine for sturdiness, comfort, and smoothness of motion as seen in Figure 1.5.
 Finally I coated the newly assembled machine with black spray paint for uniformity (Figure 1.6).

 Programming the App and Muscle Sensor